Corpus iurisprudentiae Romanae

 De litigiosis

-(Concerning property in litigation.)
+(Concerning Property in Litigation.)

 1 Ulpianus libro septuagensimo sexto ad edictum.
 Litigiosam rem non facit denuntiatio, quae impediendae venditionis causa fit.
 1Si inter Primum et Secundum sit lis contestata et ego a Tertio emero, qui nullam controversiam patiebatur, videamus, an exceptioni locus sit. et putem subveniendum mihi, quia is, qui mihi vendidit, nullam litem habuit et quod fieri potest, ut duo in necem eius litem inter se iungant, qui cum ipso litigare non poterant. si tamen cum procuratore tutore curatoreve alicuius iudicium acceptum sit, consequens erit dicere, quasi cum ipso litigetur, ita eum ad exceptionem pertinere.